Simple Candy Cane Smoothie Bowl Recipe

 - pinch unrefined sea salt

-- Combine the yogurt, syrup, probiotics, collagen (use the coupon KS10 for 10% off!), salt and avocado in a blender.
+- Combine the yogurt, syrup, probiotics, collagen (use the coupon KS10 for 10% off!), salt (Use the code kitchenstewardship for 15% off of your first purchase) and avocado in a blender.
 When ready to serve, blend on high until well mixed and thick.

 - Pour the smoothie into serving bowls.